 The filter discharge allows the flow of the filtered compressed air from the air filter and down the air line to your desired applications.

 The fitting size of the discharge port will usually be the same as the inlet port.
 Some compressed air filter manufacturers offer adapters to allow you to change the port and fitting size to one that best suits your application.

-While it is feasible to use a larger filter unit on the small air line, attempting the reverse may impede compressed air flow.
+NOTE: While it is in some cases feasible to use a larger filter unit on a small air line, attempting the reverse may impede compressed air flow.
 Do not do this unless you have checked to ensure that the flow of the smaller air filter has sufficient capacity for your application.
 This will result in a choke point if you under size the air filter.

 5) Filter Element

 This is the filter element.
 Insufficient air supply problems encountered downstream from your compressed air filter are often caused by the element becoming plugged and choking your air supply.
-If your air tool or applications isn’t getting enough air, check the element.
+If your air tool or applications isn’t getting enough air, check the filter unit.
 Clean it or replace it, depending on the type.

 Some manufacturers offer a Delta P gauge as part of their filter assembly.
-The Delta P will indicate pressure drop across the filter, and by extension – the filter element .
+The Delta P will indicate air pressure drop across the filter, and by extension – the filter element .